shmurthy08/Sudoku-Solver/README.md

 ### Documentation:
 - Program was developed using python and the dependencies listed the previous section
-- A sudoku api [here] (https://sudoku-api.vercel.app/) was used to create an unlimited number of sudoku boards of varying difficulties
+- A [sudoku api](https://sudoku-api.vercel.app/) was used to create an unlimited number of sudoku boards of varying difficulties
 - Components:
 	- There are **two sudoku solvers** (solver_method_1.py and solver_method_2.py).
 Method 1 represents the human solver method (taking the human thought process and making it into code).
 Method 2 represents the computer method because Logic Programming takes all rules and throws them into a box to test and find how to solve the problem, so the user doesn’t know what the thought process of the computer is.
 	- One cell class: this interacts with solver_method_1.py to keep track of all cells that method 1 is trying to solve.